 BEAT IN 14 ROUNDS.
 The next year Johnson successfully defended the title against five white challengers leading sporting columnists and cartoonists to begin clamoring for Jeffries to come out of retirement and put the Negro upstart in his place.
 Jeffries was reluctant but, just as he had with Burns, Johnson began dogging the footsteps of the retired white hope and finally Johnson met Jeffries on July 4, 1910, at Reno, Nevada where he decisively beat the out of shape former champion in 14 rounds.
 Johnson finally lost the title to the Pottawatomie Giant, Jess Willard, in 1915 at Havana, Cuba.
 Willard was not an impressive boxer and it was believed by many that Johnson took a dive.

 REPORTERS.
 When Jack Johnson battled White Hope James L. Jeffries for the championship of the world at Reno, Nevada on July 4, 1910, former champions and reporting writers and artists from east and west flocked to the small desert town.
 Present there was Canadian Tommy Burns who lost the title to Johnson in Sydney, Australia, as was Bob Fitzsimmons, who had fought both Johnson and Jeffries (Jeffries twice).
 Present as writers and cartoonists were Rube Goldberg, TAD, A.D.
-Condo, George Herriman, Clare Briggs and Bob Edgren.
+Condo, Jimmy Swinnerton, Bud Fisher, Clare Briggs and Bob Edgren.
 George Herriman did not attend, having been summoned to New York by Hearst.

 The sporting cartoons shown here are all created by George Herriman.